 Godfrey's Guide to Cling On! brushes

 Always wet your Cling On! brush before use.
 The fine filaments absorb the water and this allows your paint to flow beautifully onto your project.
-A quick dip in a glass of water and a gentle spin will do the trick.
+Just dip the brush into water and shake off the excess.

 Always keep the Cling On!'s feet wet during coats.
 Don't put it in a bag or clingfilm because the paint will dry onto the bristles and it will damage them.